ChrisPritchard/go-su-bru/README.md

 # go-su-bru

-Go based su password bruteforcer - uses goroutines to start multiple pseudoterminals, then just run password candidates against su in each terminal over and over.
+Go based su password bruteforcer - uses goroutines to start multiple pseudoterminals, then just runs password candidates against su in each terminal over and over.

 Unix only, and currently has a sole dependency on `golang.org/x/sys/unix`